What is Pelizaeus-Merzbacher Disease?

 - Pure SPG2, which includes cases of PMD that do not have neurologic complications.

 Noticeable changes in the extent of myelination can be detected by MRI analyses of the brain.
-Additional symptoms of PMD may include slow growth, tremor, failure to develop normal control of head movement, and deteriorating speech and mental function.
+Additional symptoms of PMD may include slow growth, tremor, failure to develop normal control of head movement, and deteriorating speech and cognitive function.

 Is there any treatment?